hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 In the event of a single ESXi server failure, ESXi will vMotion the Terraform Enterprise virtual machine to a functioning ESXi host.
-This typically does not result in any visible outage to the end-user if VM Fault Tolerance has been configured and may result in a small interruption if not while the VM boots on the new host.
+This typically does not result in any visible outage to the end-user if VM Fault Tolerance has been configured.
+As with all applications, you may see a small interruption while the VM boots on the new host if Fault Tolerance is not configured.

 #### PostgreSQL Database